Music of Ontario

 As the Canadian province with the largest population, Ontario has a particularly prominent role in Canadian music.
 The provincial capital city of Toronto, Canada's largest municipality, is home to much of the English Canadian music industry and many individual musicians, and the most popular destination for musicians from other parts of Canada, besides French-Canadian musicians, looking to advance their careers.
 Toronto also supports Canadian music as the centre of English language media in Canada.
 Hamilton, Ottawa, Kingston and Guelph have also been important centres for Canadian music.

-In classical music, the Toronto Symphony Orchestra, and the National Arts Centre Orchestra are two of the most renowned orchestras in the world.
+In classical music, the Toronto Symphony Orchestra and the Ottawa-based National Arts Centre Orchestra are two of the most renowned orchestras in the world.
 Many smaller Ontario cities have orchestras of their own as well.
-The Canadian Opera Company, also based in Toronto, is the country's largest and most influential producer of opera productions.
+The Canadian Opera Company based in Toronto is the country's largest and most influential producer of opera productions.

 Other institutions in the province include the Royal Conservatory of Music, MuchMusic, and concert venues such as Roy Thomson Hall, Massey Hall and the National Arts Centre.
 Record labels in the province include MapleMusic, DROG Records, Duke Street, Sonic Unyon, Three Gut, Zunior, Linus Entertainment, and the Canadian divisions of most major international labels.